-64. One of the major problems of elections in Moldova is the number of people added to the supplementary voters' lists increasing the potential for multiple voting and for voting in incorrect districts....

-67. The supplementary voters' lists should not be allowed if a final register can be realised.
+- 61. The 2004 Joint Recommendations read as follows: - 64.
+One of the major problems of elections in Moldova is the number of people added to the supplementary voters' lists increasing the potential for multiple voting and for voting in incorrect districts.... - 67.
+The supplementary voters' lists should not be allowed if a final register can be realised.
 If a mechanism for supplementary voters' lists is still needed, it should be only tolerated if a mechanism for checking multiple voting should be introduced.
 Such a mechanism may include issuing of voters' cards, or the introduction of double envelops for such votes.
 The double envelope has an outer one with the voter's name and other data, which can be checked against other voters' lists for multiple voting.
-After the check, the envelope is opened, and the ballot, inside a secrecy envelope, is only opened when the identity envelope is removed.

-56. The amended law differentiates between: domicile - a person's permanent place of residence, confirmed in the ID with the "domicile" stamp; and residence - a person's temporary place of residence, confirmed in the ID with the "residence" stamp.
-Article 9 (2) states that if a voter has both a domicile and a residence, he/she should vote at his or her place of residence, i.e.
+After the check, the envelope is opened, and the ballot, inside a secrecy envelope, is only opened when the identity envelope is removed. - 62.
+The amended law differentiates between: domicile a person's permanent place of residence, confirmed in the ID with the "domicile" stamp; and residence a person's temporary place of residence, confirmed in the ID with the "residence" stamp.
+Article 9 (2) states that if a voter has both a domicile and a residence, he/she should vote at his or her place of residence, i.e. the place of temporary residence.
+This change makes it easier for a voter, such as a student, to exercise the right to vote. - 63.
+According to Article 39 (1) and (2) the main rule is still that the voter is enrolled at the place of domicile.
+Article 39 (8) allows voters who move to another place of residence after establishment of the rolls and before election day to receive a voting right certificate to prove that they can vote at the new place of residence.
+Therefore, the supplementary lists will still be needed to accommodate that voters can vote at their place of residence, without re-registering to such place.

-15OSCE/ODIHR EOM Final Report on 6 March 2005 Parliamentary Elections, page 22.
+OSCE/ODIHR EOM Final Report on 6 March 2005 Parliamentary Elections, page 22.